 Cats and boxes go together like a horse and cart.
 As far as our feline friends are concerned, nothing compares to those four cardboard walls.
 Forget the toys that were delivered in it, you can return those to the store.
 Wait, no you can’t because you have nothing to pack them in now!
-What is it about boxes that makes them simply irresistible to cats?
+What is it about boxes that make them simply irresistible to cats?

-Cats like boxes because they provide:
+10 reasons why cats really like boxes are because they provide:

 - Safety and security.